 Obsession may be too heavy of a word for this film, as its French setting and mannered universe create a tranquil state that never troubles the characters as much as their own personal chemistry.
 Lily wants to be the sole possessor of what she haves, Colet only wants what she can’t have, and Gaston simply wants everything.

 The message of Trouble in Paradise may or may not be about sex or love, and may have more to do with drawing the line between what you need and what you desire.
 Which, admittedly, does sound like a sex and love thing, but can totally apply to purchasing large things like boats or scuba diving equipment or something.

 And it’s all handled with class and a genuine genius.
-Groucho Marx once said that film critics always gave away their best material while trashing a film, and I’ve endeavored to do the opposite here.
+Groucho Marx once said that film critics always gave away his best material while trashing his film, and I’ve endeavored to do the opposite here.
 If you feel anything but a warm glow of satisfaction after watching Trouble in Paradise, I will send you a full refund for the time spent reading this review.

 More to Explore